Kotlin/KEEP/proposals/explicit-backing-fields.md

 }
 ```

-This way, all the code inside the class can change the field of the property directly, without invoking the setter .
+This way, all the code inside the class can change the field of the property directly, without invoking the setter.
 However, the actual access syntax of such [Direct Backing Field Access](#direct-backing-field-access) is TBD.

 ## Design